shr0mi/Rand_maze-adventure-game/README.md

 ## About

-This is a project for CSE-1202:Structured Programming Course :)
+This is a project for CSE-1202: Structured Programming Course :)